watarutower/LifelogApp/README.md

 ## Introduction
 This is a life record application.
-You manage your lifelogs in the style of diary by making new logs.
+You can manage your lifelogs in the style of diary by making new logs.

 ## Instllation